 - Great eye for details

 - Not worried about other people's thoughts of own work

 - Difficulty maintaining some relationships

 - May not obey boundaries

 - Cannot always understand body language and cues

 For a person to be diagnosed with Asperger's syndrome, he or she is interviewed and observed by an expert in that area and evaluated based on the criteria established for diagnosing the condition.
 Often, the parents or teachers of a younger child or adolescent will also be interviewed to glean more information before making an official diagnosis.

 Plenty of adults have been diagnosed with Asperger's.
-While this has been falsely attributed to a "rise in autism rates," the truth is that we are much more informed about autism than we were, say, 20 years ago, and have fine-tuned our criteria to help us diagnose people who are on the spectrum.
+While this has been falsely attributed to a "rise in autism rates," the truth is that we are much more informed about autism than ever before, and have fine-tuned the criteria to diagnose people on the spectrum.

 Dating someone with Asperger's can take a toll on you, especially if you don't know much about the condition.
 The following tips can be helpful for dating someone with mild Asperger's or even a more severe case.